ClashLuke/tpucare/README.md

                  creation_callback=creation_callback)
 ```

-### Sweeps
+#### Sweeps

-Similarly, large swarms of instances can be launched trivially using TPUtils.
+Similarly, large swarms of instances can be launched trivially using tpucare.
 Here, we largely do the same setup as
 above, but call `launch_multiple` instead of `launch_single` which takes the additional argument `tpus` specifying the
 number of TPUs that should be launched and babysit.
 Depending on capacity and quota, the actual number of TPUs you get
 might be lower than the number of TPUs specified.